 Interns with an interest in international cultural issues may choose to provide consultation for Georgia State University’s Office of International Student Life.
 Possible services to students from outside the United States include crisis intervention, psychoeducational programs, assisting program staff with cross-cultural communication skills, and research regarding the needs and concerns of the international population.
 Supervision is provided by a CAPS staff psychologist.

-The internship training program at Georgia State University CTC provides supervised applied experience to graduate students in clinical psychology and counseling psychology.
+The internship training program at Georgia State University Counseling Center provides supervised applied experience to graduate students in clinical psychology and counseling psychology.
 The general goals for the program are:

 - To develop each intern’s applied skills and competence in the areas of psychotherapy, crisis management, consultation, outreach, supervision and diagnostics.